Schlipak/Allspeak.js/README.md

 Allspeak.js
 ===========

-Allspeak is a front-end JavaScript library that translates your websites and applications quickly and efficiently.
+Allspeak is a front-end JavaScript library that translates your websites and web applications quickly and efficiently.

 ## Installation